flashcordon/big-history/Exploration-spatiale.md

 the ISS life support system.

-The ECLSS consists of two key components, the Water Recovery System (WRS) and the Oxygen Generation System (OGS).
-The WRS provides clean water by recycling crewmember urine, cabin humidity condensate, and Extra Vehicular Activity (EVA) wastes.
-The reclaimed water must meet stringent purity standards before it can be utilized to support the crew, laboratory animals, EVA, and payload activities.
-The WRS consists of a Urine Processor Assembly (UPA) and a Water Processor Assembly (WPA).
-The system was delivered to ISS on STS-126 on November 14, 2008, with the UPA activated on November 20, 2008, and the WPA activated on November 22, 2008.

-The OGS produces oxygen for breathing air, as well as replaces oxygen lost as a result of experiment use, airlock depressurization, module leakage, and carbon dioxide venting.

 Prior to the ISS, the life support systems on the Mercury, Gemini, and Apollo spacecraft in the 1960s were designed to be used once and discarded.
 The U.S. had limited experience with long duration crewed flights with the exception of Skylab, a space station adapted from the third stage of a Saturn V rocket.
 Skylab consisted of three missions in 1973 and 1974 lasting twenty-eight, fifty-nine, and eighty-four days, respectively.
 The ECLSS on Skylab featured stored water and oxygen, a regenerable molecular sieve for carbon dioxide and humidity removal, and fire detectors using ultraviolet light detection.
 Unlike earlier spacecraft, the Space Shuttle was a reusable vehicle.
 Although it incorporated some advances in its life support system, it still relied heavily on the use of consumables.
 Systems that relied heavily on consumables limited the time crew could remain in space and required continual, expensive launches of fresh supplies of water, oxygen, and expendable life support equipment.

-The International Space Station Environmental Control and Life Support System (ECLSS) is a life support system that provides or controls atmospheric pressure, fire detection and suppression, oxygen levels, waste management and water supply.
-The highest priority for the ECLSS is the ISS atmosphere, but the system also collects, processes, and stores waste and water produced and used by the crew—a process that recycles fluid from the sink, shower, toilet, and condensation from the air.

 Other by-products of human metabolism, such as methane from flatulence and ammonia from sweat, are removed by activated charcoal filters or by the Trace Contaminant Control System (TCCS).